JetBrains/kotlin-web-site/docs/topics/mpp/mpp-build-native-binaries.md

 ## Build XCFrameworks

-All Kotlin Multiplatform projects can now have XCFrameworks as an output format.
-Apple introduced XCFrameworks as a replacement for universal (fat) frameworks.

-With the help of XCFrameworks you:
-* Can gather logic for all the target platforms and architectures in a single bundle.
+All Kotlin Multiplatform projects can use XCFrameworks as an output to gather logic for all the target platforms and architectures in a single bundle.
-* Don't need to remove all unnecessary architectures before publishing the application to the App Store.
+Unlike [universal (fat) frameworks](#build-universal-frameworks), you don't need to remove all unnecessary architectures before publishing the application to the App Store.

-XCFrameworks is useful if you want to use your KMM framework for devices and simulators on Apple M1.

-To use XCFrameworks, update your `build.gradle(.kts)` script:

 <tabs>